 These injuries can cause the following conditions.

-- Spinal contusions/nerve damage: In these SCIs, the spinal cord is bruised or damage done to the nerves.
-These are the most common SCIs.
+- Spinal contusions/nerve damage: These are the most common SCIs.
+In these, the spinal cord is bruised, or there is damage done to the nerves.
 Although the symptoms can be significantly painful, they resolve fairly quickly as the spinal cord heals.

 - Anterior cord symptom